mage-os/mage-os-website/src/pages/blog/mage-os-update-january-2022.md

 The interesting part will be the work on our own distribution.
 We imagine building a version of Magento that allows us a lot more flexibility to evolve.

 This would include:
-* Removing optional functionalities in core, such as a choice between mysql search or elastic search, or removing MSI (Multi Stock Inventory) by default
+* Removing optional functionalities in core, such as a choice between MySQL search or Elasticsearch, or removing MSI (Multi Stock Inventory) by default
 * Implement bug fixes faster
 * Implement performance improvements faster
 * Include new features